 The Assoc.
-Vice Chancellor for Student Support and Wellness oversees the following student services and programs: Habif Health & Wellness Center, the Relationship and Sexual Violence Prevention Center, and WashU Cares.
+Vice Chancellor for Student Support and Wellness oversees the following student services and programs: Habif Health & Wellness Center, the Relationship and Sexual Violence Prevention Center, and WashU Cares, Center for Counseling and Psychological Services, and Disability Resources.

-Habif Health & Wellness Center Student Health Services (Danforth Campus) (314) 935-6666
+Habif Health & Wellness Center including the Center for Counseling and Psychological Services (Danforth Campus) (314) 935-6666

-In the Nathan Dardick House on the South 40, the Habif Health & Wellness Center provides Medical, Mental Health, and Health Promotion Services designed to enhance the physical and emotional well-being of students.
+In the Nathan Dardick House on the South 40, the Habif Health & Wellness Center and the Center for Counseling and Psychological Services provide Medical, Mental Health, and Health Promotion Services designed to enhance the physical and emotional well-being of students.